nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 Provider systems **MUST** include the following in the response `Bundle`:

-- when the 'includeProblems' parameter is not set:
+- when the `includeProblems` parameter is not set:

   - no problem information shall be returned

-- when the 'includeProblems' parameter is set:
+- when the `includeProblems` parameter is set:

   - [`List`](accessrecord_structured_development_list.html), [`MedicationStatement`](accessrecord_structured_development_medicationstatement.html), [`MedicationRequest`](accessrecord_structured_development_medicationrequest.html) with an `intent` of `plan` and &nbsp; [`Medication`](accessrecord_structured_development_medication.html), [`Immunization`](accessrecord_structured_development_immunization.html), [`Observation - uncategorised`](accessrecord_structured_development_observation_uncategorisedData.html) and [`Condition`](accessrecord_structured_problems.html) resources representing the patient's problems and all linked clinical information.

-- and when the 'includeStatus' parameter is set:
+- and when the `includeStatus` parameter is set:

   - problems with a `clinicalStatus` matching the parameter value and all linked clinical information.

-- and when the 'includeSignificance' parameter is set:
+- and when the `includeSignificance` parameter is set:

   - problems with a `problemSignificance` matching the parameter value and all linked clinical information